Chondroitin supplement and arthritis treatment by Ray Sahelian, M.D. 400 mg tablets

 In degenerative joint disease, such as osteoarthritis, there is a loss of

-sulfate may promote healing of bone, which is consistent with the fact that the majority
+chondroitin sulfate as the cartilage erodes.
+Animal studies indicate that it may promote healing of bone, which is consistent with the fact that the majority

-has been shown, in numerous trials to relieve symptoms and possibly slow the progression
+has been shown in numerous trials to relieve symptoms and possibly slow the progression

 of, or in some cases, reverse osteoarthritis.